 After tinkering and trying to get at that crispy on the top, bubbly in the middle texture, I finally landed on this vegan green bean casserole compromise.
-Once I figured out that I didn’t need all the extra steps of caramelizing the onions separate, making a roux before putting everything together, etc., things got a lot easier.
 The best thing about this casserole is that, just like its original counterpart, it’s a mix and bake kind of dish.
-Rather than dirtying 2 extra pans and waiting even longer for the casserole to be ready; mix, bake, top, done!
+Rather than dirtying two extra pans and waiting even longer for the casserole to be ready, just mix, bake, top, done!
 The filling becomes all bubbly and crispy on the edges, while the top is crunchy and beans get nice and cooked all the way through.
-At first, I thought I would want the green beans to stay crunchy, but it turns out, I like them nice and overdone.
+At first, I thought I would want the green beans to stay crunchy, but it turns out I like them nice and overdone.
 You might think this is a crime against vegetables, but I wouldn’t have it any other way!

-The crispy onions on the top are optional, but really, it’s Thanksgiving, so why wouldn’t you?
-Sidenote: I gave my dad a whole can of those crispy french fried onions as part of his birthday gift one year, because we used to have to buy 2 cans around Thanksgiving, one for him and one for the casserole.
+And although the crispy onions on the top are technically optional, it’s Thanksgiving, so why wouldn’t you use them?
+Side note: I gave my dad a whole can of those crispy French fried onions as part of his birthday gift one year, because we used to have to buy two cans around Thanksgiving, one for him and one for the casserole.
 He doesn’t eat them straight out of the can anymore, but seeing that container always makes me think of him popping it open to swipe a couple handfuls of fried onions.